 - bleeding or spotting

-Reducing fatigue and addictionDespite the conflicting reports, the National Acupuncture Detoxification Association has drafted measures which involve a three to five point acupuncture treatment that will weaken substance abuse related issues.
-For the past thirty years, auricular acupuncture treated patients in hospitals, prisons and substance abuse treatment centers.
-Several reports reference the placebo effect when assigning these results.
-However, it is undeniable that that these practices have worked for millions in the past.
+Reducing Fatigue and AddictionDespite the conflicting reports, the National Acupuncture Detoxification Association has drafted measures which involve a three-to-five-point acupuncture treatment that can alleviate issues related to substance abuse.
+For the past thirty years, auricular acupuncture has been used to treat patients in hospitals, prisons, and substance abuse treatment centers.
+Several reports reference the placebo effect when reviewing these findings.
+The results, however, would indicate that these practices work for millions of patients.

-Rheumatoid arthritisUnscientific testimony has implied that acupuncture can be a great treatment for rheumatoid arthritis.
-Not much study has been conducted on the capability of acupuncture, though many reviews have proposed that the application of a qualified acupuncturist can pacify the pangs of pain.
-A full understanding of acupuncture is not yet known.
-“No one has figured out one single mechanism for acupuncture’s effects,” educated Jeffrey I. Gold, PhD, director of the pediatric pain management clinic at Children’s Hospital in Los Angeles.
+Rheumatoid arthritisUnscientific testimony implies that acupuncture could possibly be an effective treatment for rheumatoid arthritis.
+Unfortunately, there have been few studies on the capability of acupuncture in this area.
+Many individual reviews, however, have proposed that the application of a qualified acupuncturist can alleviate rheumatoid arthritis pain.
+As is the case with many of acupuncture’s apparent benefits, medical science lacks a full understanding of these results.
+“No one has figured out one single mechanism for acupuncture’s effects,” educated Jeffrey I. Gold, PhD, director of the Pediatric Pain Management Clinic at Children’s Hospital in Los Angeles.

-Stroke RehabilitationAcupuncture opens blood vessels and allows for a steadier flow and fewer clots.
-Both China and Japan strongly suggest acupuncture therapy to treat symptoms such as depression, paralysis, speech and swallowing complications.
-Many stroke victims are placed into therapy shortly after they arise to minimize the long term effects of a stroke.
+Stroke RehabilitationAcupuncture opens blood vessels and allows for steadier flow and fewer clots.
+The medical communities of both China and Japan strongly suggest acupuncture therapy to treat symptoms such as depression, paralysis, speech, and swallowing complications.
+Many stroke victims are placed into therapy shortly after their initial recovery to minimize the long-term effects.

-Heart MeridianConsidered the “House of the Spirit” the heart meridian is a yin meridian.
-According to traditional Chinese medicine, the heart rules over facial complexion, sweat, blood and the tongue.
+The Heart MeridianConsidered the “House of the Spirit” the heart meridian is a yin meridian.
+According to traditional Chinese medicine, the heart rules over facial complexion, sweat, blood, and the tongue.
 Physical imbalances held within the heart include: